 Award-winning writer, photographer, and conservationist Kim Heacox has lived in Alaska for 25 years.
 He has written four books for National Geographic, most recently An American Idea: The Making of the National Parks.
 Kim is also the author of Alaska Light and the memoir The Only Kayak: A Journey Into the Heart of Alaska.
 His photography has appeared in National Geographic magazine.
 Kim has made numerous journeys to Arctic Svalbard and Antarctica, and spends much of his time writing about and photographing life in Earth's polar regions.

 Price is per person, double occupancy.
-For a single room, add $550.
+For a single room, add $550 in 2013 and $700 in 2014.
 Airfare is not included.
-Internal round-trip group air between Gustavus and Juneau is estimated at $255.
+Internal round-trip group air between Gustavus and Juneau is estimated at $260.

 GROUP SIZE: 8—10